-What is a pen register or trap and trace
+What is a pen register or trap and trace order?

-order?
 Pen register or trap and trace orders require a wire or electronic communications provider (like Verizon) to afford access to "dialing, routing, addressing, or signaling information."
-With a pen register order, we must afford real-time access to the numbers that a customer dials (or IP addresses that a customer visits); with a trap and trace order, we must afford real-time access to the numbers that call a customer.
+In response to a pen register order, we must afford real-time access to the numbers that a customer dials (or IP addresses that a customer visits).
+In response to a trap and trace order, we must afford real-time access to the numbers that call a customer.
 Such orders do not authorize law enforcement to obtain the contents of any communication.

 What is a wiretap order?

 A wiretap order is an order that requires a wire or electronic communications provider to provide access to the content of communications in real-time to law enforcement.
 The order can relate to the content of telephone or Internet communications.

-What are the different showings that law enforcement has to make for the different orders?
-A wiretap order is the most difficult for law enforcement to obtain.
+What are the different legal standards that law enforcement must satisfy for the different types of orders?

+A wiretap order is the most difficult type of order for law enforcement to obtain.
 Under the law, law enforcement may not obtain a wiretap order unless a judge finds that there is probable cause to believe that an individual is committing one of certain specified offenses and that particular communications concerning that offense will be obtained through the wiretap.
-A wiretap order is only issued for a specified time.
+A wiretap order is only issued for a specified period of time.